mudasobwa/mudasobwa.github.io/_posts/2020-02-22-wc-in-elixir.md

 Well, much better, but it’s still six times longer than the native `wc` for a lazy version (and promising 2.5 times only worse for the greedy load.)

 Here one could stop, saying I’d trade being 2.5 times slower for the fault tolerance and hot uploads, but we are here not for that.
 When I started this journey I promised myself I won’t cheat.
+All that creepy stuff, like `NIF`s written in `Rust` as it is fashionable nowadays.
+Pure _Elixir_ code only, no spices.
 But hey, _Erlang/OTP_ brings concurrency for free, so we might probably use it for free.
 Unless we need to write some sophisticated monoidal code (that I cannot write anyway) as Chris did in his trip.
 Luckily enough, everything is already there; welcome [`Flow`](https://hexdocs.pm/flow).

 ### Use More Than 12% Of What We Have Paid For